nogibjj/IDS-Week8_MiniProject_us26/README.md

 ## Code Description

 I used criterion for Rust and pytest-benchmark for Python for benchmarking.
+Rust took 40ms and Python took 767ms to execute the same code.
+Rust is 19 times faster to Calculate sum of squares for the first 10 million natural numbers as comapred to python.

 To execute **rust** file :
 1. Install Rust (curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh)